holgerschurig/holgerschurig.github.io/content/en/zephyr-reproducible-project-setup.md

 endif
 ```

-Here we use a trick: the Makefile detects in line [1](#org-coderef--1ebb54-1) the user ID of the current user.
-In line
+In this section, we employ a trick using the Makefile to detect the user ID of <br/>
+the current user in line [1](#org-coderef--1ebb54-1).
+Line [4](#org-coderef--1ebb54-4) is used to verify if the <br/>
-[4](#org-coderef--1ebb54-4) we when check if the Makefile is running as user or root.
-If it is running as root, we
+Makefile is running as a user or root.
+If it's running as root, we can utilize <br/>
-can use "`apt`" in line [5](#org-coderef--1ebb54-5) to install all the needed dependencies.
+"`apt`" in line [5](#org-coderef--1ebb54-5) to install all necessary dependencies. <br/>

-However, if we're a normal user, we use "`sudo`" at line [43](#org-coderef--1ebb54-43) to become root
+If we're non-root, we use "`sudo`" in line [43](#org-coderef--1ebb54-43) to become root and execute the <br/>
-and run the Makefile target "debs" again.
-The "`--no-print-directory`" command line argument
+"debs" Makefile target again.
+The "`--no-print-directory`" command-line argument <br/>
-just removes visual clutter.
+is employed to remove visual clutter from the output. <br/>

-Finally, as a normal user, we create a directory if it doesn't yet exist ("`-p")
+Lastly, as a normal user, we create the directory "`.west`" if it doesn't exist <br/>
-and put a stamp file into it. "=make init`" checks this stamp, if the stamp
+("`-p`") and place a stamp file inside it.
+The "`make init`" command checks the <br/>
+existence of the stamp, preventing unnecessary re-execution of this part if it <br/>
-exists, it won't rerun this part.
-However, "`make debs`" doesn't check the
+already exists.
+In contrast, "`make debs`" does not check for the stamp and <br/>
-stamp, it always runs "`apt`".
-Use this if for some reason you want to install
+always runs "`apt`".
+This can be used if you want to install additional Debian <br/>
-additional debian packages in an already setup project.
+packages in an existing project setup. <br/>

 ### Setting up a python virtual environment {#setting-up-a-python-virtual-environment}

-Zephyr needs a tool called "`west`" which is written in Python and get's installed
+Zephyr requires a tool named "`west`" that is written in Python and is installed <br/>
-via "`pip3`", together with several python modules.
-In order to have these modules
+using "`pip3`".
+Along with several Python modules.
+To prevent these modules from <br/>
-not interfere with those installed by Debian (or Ubuntu), we need to create a virtual
+conflicting with those installed by Debian (or Ubuntu), we need to create a <br/>
-environent.
+virtual environment. <br/>

-Execution: either "`make init`" or, as a single step, "`make debs`".
+Execution: either "`make init`" or, as a single step, "`make debs`". <br/>

-How?
+How? <br/>

 ```text { linenos=true, anchorlinenos=true, lineanchors=org-coderef--1275dc }
 PWD := $(shell pwd)